 Cheesy Lounge Acts: The Empire Bar and Big Apple Lounge are where the cheese flows free and easy.
 Typical cheesy lounge rock acts every night.

 Coyote Ugly: Nothing attracts crowds like a bar based on a bad movie, and boy oh boy what a bad movie Coyote Ugly was.
-During the day, it's just an overpriced bar with no cover and cute bartendresses.
+During the day, it's just a bar with no cover and cute bartendresses.
 At night, though, the bartendresses jump around like ritalin-deprived schoolchildren.
 The music is loud, the cover charge starts, and it's a party vibe.
 Check out the bras hanging from the fixtures, one of those is Stinky's.

 Dueling Pianos: In the Bar at Times Square, there are dueling piano players every night.
 They don't really duel with pistols or swords, although for our money there's no better entertainment than that.
 Instead, the pianists take turns playing songs and it's all great fun.
 One warning: they want you to pay to reserve a table on the weekends.